ELECTRIFY MISSOULA

 : a heat pump water heater simply replaces your current water heater with a more efficient tank.
 It's not complicated!

 • Equipment: Tall, cylindrical indoor water heater tank.
-Most require a dedicated 220 Volt outlet—the same as for existing electric water heater.
-Electric panel upgrades may be needed if replacing a gas water heater (Tanks using only 120 are coming soon from Rheem!)
+Most require a dedicated 220 Volt outlet—the same as for existing electric water heater--though 120 V models now exist.
+Electric panel upgrades may be needed if replacing a gas water heater.

 • Learn more.
 The Missoula Electric Co-op has more detailed information so you can see if this is the right appliance for you.
 Head HERE.